emadera52/sixty/README.md

 * Demonstrates a simple 1:many Database relationship
 * Uses Beego's per request *context* along with persistent *sessions*
 * Demonstrates *bootstap's* responsive grid.
 Usable smart phone > desktop
-* App can be used as a template for gaging public interest in any idea
+* Can be used as a template for gaging public interest in other ideas

 ## Documentation (Technical)